apache/causeway-site/content/applib-guide/applib-guide-intro.md

 mechanism will suffice: a viewer might not support drop-down-lists but instead might provide a capability to select from an `@Bounded` class by typing the initial letters of the desired instance.

-This part of the guide is a set of chapters that provides how-to's for writing domain objects, by which we mean domain entities, value types, services and repositories/factories.